btderr02/obsidian-picture-to-markdown/README.md

 ## Settings
 - Enter your OpenAI API key in the plugin settings.
+    - **Your API key will be stored locally in raw text format inside the plugin.**
 - Toggle key visibility with **Show/Hide**.

 ## Cost